Will I miss out on the university experience if I don’t do a full-time degree?

 - Being able to socialise into the small hours whenever I feel like it without having to get up for work the next day.

-If academic freedom is what you’re worried about missing out on (points 1 and 2), you probably do need to go to university independently rather than joining a school leaver programme, so you’re free to study what you like.
+If academic freedom is what you’re worried about missing out on (points 1 and 2), you probably do need to go to university independently rather than taking an apprenticeship, so you’re free to study what you like.

-If it’s more about being able to leave home, meet new people and do new things (points 3 to 5), both university and school leaver programmes will give you these opportunities.
-Many school leaver programmes pay enough for you to be able to rent a room away from home if you need to, and all will involve getting to know plenty of new people and learning lots of new things.
-If you like company, you might actually be happier at work surrounded by people than at university studying for an arts degree, on which you’d probably only have a few hours of lectures and tutorials each week and be expected to spend the majority of your time writing essays by yourself.
+If it’s more about being able to leave home, meet new people and do new things (points 3 to 5), both university and apprenticeships will give you these opportunities.
+Many higher-level programmes pay enough for you to be able to rent a room away from home if you need to, and all will involve getting to know plenty of new people and learning lots of new things.
+If you like company, you might actually be happier at work surrounded by people than at university studying for an arts degree (such as history or English), on which you’d probably only have a few hours of lectures and tutorials each week and be expected to spend the majority of your time writing essays by yourself.

 One difference will be in who you spend your time with.
 As a full-time student you would mix largely with people of your own age but who were studying a variety of subjects and going on to a range of careers.
-In contrast, on a school leaver programme you would have colleagues of all ages but who worked in a limited range of careers.
+In contrast, on an apprenticeship you would have colleagues of all ages but who worked in a limited range of careers.
 However, there would still be the chance to meet others of the same age, both new joiners at your company and those with whom you would study.

 Clubs and societies